-Summer has much to offer, but let’s face it –– hot weather can be uncomfortable.
+Summer has much to offer as we look forward to the barbecues, days at the beach, ice cream, and outdoor activities, but let’s face it –– hot weather can also be uncomfortable for some.
 Whether we feel lethargic from heat or drenched in sweat, summertime leaves many of us longing for cooler temperatures.
 If you suffer from varicose veins, things may be even worse for you.
-When temperatures heat up, many with poor vein health experience increased symptoms like leg swelling and cramping.
+When temperatures heat up, many with poor vein health experience increased symptoms like leg swelling, burning, throbbing, and cramping.

 The bottom line on heat and varicose veins?
 Heat doesn’t cause varicose veins, but it sure can make your vein symptoms worse.
 If you are suffering from varicose veins, we want you to know that our vein specialists are available to help.